 - Before the day is over, the support team will ensure that all New issues are acknowledged and set to Open or Pending.

 We’ve assigned the ticket but we’ve not responded, or the customer has responded, and the ticket is waiting on our input.
-We will use this if, for example, we require additional research.
-Open should not last more than a day and we should let the customer know if we need more time.
+We will use this status if, for example, we require additional research.
+Open status should not last more than a day and we should let the customer know if we need more time.

-We’ve responded to the ticket and may get a response.
+We’ve responded to the ticket and may get a follow up response.
 If there is no further activity, the issue auto-closes in 5 days.
 A ticket can move back to Open for a day if a response from the customer requires additional research.